Electric Vehicle (EV) Charging Stations

 EV Charging Station Policy

-Since our 3 EV charging stations were installed at the library in March 2012, public usage has resulted in the following:
+Since our three EV charging stations were installed at the library in March 2012, public usage has resulted in the following:

 EV Charging Station Etiquette

-To provide our residents with sustainable transportation opportunities, the City of Dublin sponsors these EV charging stations, helping to conserve greenhouse gas emissions within our community.
+To provide our residents with sustainable transportation opportunities, the City of Dublin sponsors these EV charging stations.
 To ensure equitable use of limited spaces, we ask you to observe EV Charging Station Etiquette:

 - Place the cord where no one can trip